-Equity securities: Equity securities and Exchange Traded Funds are valued at the closing price reported in the active market in which the individual securities are traded and are classified as Level 1.
+Exchange traded funds: Exchange Traded Funds are valued at the closing price reported in the active market in which the individual securities are traded and are classified as Level 1.

-U.S. treasury notes: Notes issued by the U.S. Treasury.
-The fair values of U.S. treasury bonds are based on quoted market prices in active markets, and are included in the Level 1 fair value hierarchy.
-We believe the market for U.S. treasury bonds is an actively traded market given the high level of daily trading volume.
+U.S. Treasury Notes: Notes issued by the U.S. Treasury.
+The fair values of U.S. Treasury Notes are based on quoted market prices in active markets, and are included in the Level 1 fair value hierarchy.
+We believe the market for U.S. Treasury Notes is an actively traded market given the high level of daily trading volume.